Michael A. Hoffman II: Irish slavery myth

 Hoffman is the author of They Were White and They Were Slaves: The Untold Story of Enslavement of Whites in Early America.
-The book was self-published in 1993.
+The book was self-published in 1990.

 According to Derrick Jensen, Hoffman is "overtly racist", and "attempts to make the case that the enslavement of whites by commercial interests in Britain and the Americas was worse than the enslavement and genocide of Africans... perpetrated by those same interests".
 Jensen said, "Hoffman's analysis is seriously flawed", but that "his scholarship is impressive, and the story he tells is both interesting and horrifying".

 The book's espousal of the Irish slaves myth is considered by Liam Hogan (interviewed by the Southern Poverty Law Center in 2016) as persuasive to white supremacists.

 Cryptocracy

 Hoffman is the author of Secret Societies and Psychological Warfare, which outlines his conspiracy theory of a shadow government or "cryptocracy" that gains power through manipulation of symbols and twilight language.
 Examples of such "psychodramas", in Hoffman's view, include Route 66 (which connects various centers of occult significance), and the assassination of President John F. Kennedy, in which Hoffman sees ritualistic elements.
 The theory of masonic symbolism in the assassination of President Kennedy was first articulated by James Shelby Downard, with whom Hoffman co-authored King/Kill-33, which became the inspiration for a song by Marilyn Manson.

 Hoffman also states that this ruling cabal is slowly revealing itself through movies such as They Live, The Matrix, and other symbolic and subliminal communication.
 Hoffman has appeared on the Alex Jones radio show to discuss his theories.
 In a 2002 lecture in Sandpoint, Idaho, Hoffman analyzed the 9/11 terror attack in terms of human alchemy and psychological warfare.

-In Secret Societies and Psychological Warfare, he focuses on the events of 9//11 as the culmination of a series of occult dates, including the cornerstone placing of the Statue of Liberty's pedestal; the World Trade Center ground-breaking; the Pentagon ground-breaking; the attacks in New York and Arlington/Washington, perceiving that all were connected to Sirius, the Dog Star: "It would be difficult to exaggerate the fanatical degree of attachment the priesthood of Egypt and all subsequent related Hermetic traditions had for Sirius."
+In Secret Societies and Psychological Warfare, he focuses on the events of 9/11 as the culmination of a series of occult dates, including the cornerstone placing of the Statue of Liberty's pedestal; the World Trade Center ground-breaking; the Pentagon ground-breaking; the attacks in New York and Arlington/Washington, perceiving that all were connected to Sirius, the Dog Star: "It would be difficult to exaggerate the fanatical degree of attachment the priesthood of Egypt and all subsequent related Hermetic traditions had for Sirius."

+Personal life

+Hoffman is married, and has 9 children.

 Publications

-Hoffman is the author of these self-published books:
+Hoffman is the author of these books, primarily self-published: